r-forge/dnet/pkg/inst/staticdocs/README.md

 ## Introduction

-`dnet` is an open-source R package for analysing biological networks and high-throughput biological data in an integrative manner.
+`dnet` is an open-source R package for integrative analysis of network, expression, evolution and ontology data.

-`dnet` intends to analyse the biological network whose nodes/genes are associated with dynamic information such as expression levels across samples.
+`dnet` intends to analyse the biological network whose nodes/genes are associated with dynamic information such as expression levels across samples, with aims to identify expression-active dynamic subnetworks.

+`dnet` also supports enrichment analysis using ontologies including Gene Ontology, Disease Ontology, Human Phenotype and Mammalian Phenotype.
+Evolution analysis is also possible by providing gene phylostratific age information.
+Both analyses can be carried out in a variety of organisms: human, mouse, rat, chicken, c.elegans, fruitfly, zebrafish and arabidopsis.

 `dnet` aims to deliver an eye-intuitive tool for network-based sample stratifications.